6 Types of Governance Explained: Meaning and Dimensions

 5. Environmental Governance

-• Coherent international decision-making processes;
+• Establishing coherent international decision-making processes.

 6. E-Governance

-• G2C (Government to Citizens)
+• G2C (Government to Citizens) – Services provided directly to the public.

-• G2B (Government to Business)
+• G2B (Government to Business) – Interaction between the government and businesses.

-• G2G (Government to Government)
+• G2G (Government to Government) – Communication and collaboration between different government bodies.

-• G2E (Government to Employee)
+• G2E (Government to Employee) – Services and communication between the government and its employees.

 Must-ReadE-Governance: Meaning, Objectives, Features, and 4 Types